 Anni – Gardens of Delight

 “My aim was always to do the minimum of work, but also to obtain a plentiful harvest,” says Anni at Gardens of Delight.
 The result is a fascination with perennial vegetables.
 Anni’s shady and damp garden isn’t ideal for conventional annual vegetables, but she says: “I’ve found that perennial vegetables are pretty tolerant of these conditions.
 Some, particularly those in the brassica family, are targeted by slugs when they’re young, but by starting them in pots and planting out when the central stem has hardened up means they manage to avoid too much damage.”

 We hope you’ve enjoyed our collection of some of the best gardener-generated help and advice about perennials.
+Find links to all of our best perennial plant articles and guides at our perennial hub page.
 Now, all that remains is to grab your trowel, put on your wellies and get stuck in.